mmorris26/Project-1-Noughts-and-Crosses/README.md

 * I then defined a function (isThereAWinner) that would have a for loop to iterate over all the rows, a for loop to iterate over all the columns and then two IF statements to check the diagonals.
 * If there were three consecutive X's or O's in any of these conditions I would increment a global variable to keep track of the number of wins assocaited with X's or O's.
+* This function was called inside the for loop that set the event listeners on the tiles.
+* The event listener would be created first, then two IF statements would be checked, after this the whole state of the board would be checked by the winning conditions function.

 # Unsolved Problems